vegarringdal/simple-html/README.md

  * [ ] do we want excel similar column filter, when they enter focus mode?
    * I have something like this allready in old grid, so this one might need to be in added frist version
  * [ ] disabled? (or is just readonly good enough?)
+ * [ ] option to override cell with callback, incase someone want svg and text etc, we can give them access to lit-html ctx for fast rendering